-SanDisk Corp. today introduced the VMware vSphere server virtualization version of its FlashSoft flash caching software, which is designed to accelerate application
+SanDisk Corp. today introduced the VMware vSphere server virtualization version of its FlashSoft flash caching software, which is designed to accelerate application performance and virtual machine (VM) density.

 Rich Petersen, SanDisk's director of marketing management for the company's FlashSoft product team, said the software works with any solid-state device – a PCI Express (PCIe) card installed on the server, a separate SSD, multiple SSDs in a RAID configuration, or a logical unit number (LUN) assigned from an array.